edwinmarmolejos/ads-group-project-travel-x/README.md

 Here if your budget is lower than your total hotel cost.
 It will make the user repeat the input 5 or input 6 (user choice).
 This will repeat until the the user changes the hotel or the budget and the budget covers at least the total hotel cost.

-- **Final Output #1**: The algorithm will generate the itinerary that maximizes rating; the result will be divided by day and include all of the attractions for that day, as well as the total time and cost each day.
+- **Final Output #1**: The algorithm will generate the itinerary that maximizes rating; the result will be divided by day and include all of the attractions for that day (including the hotel), as well as the total time and cost each day.
 - **Final Output #2**: The algorithm outputs the average rating, total cost, and average amount of hours of tourism each day for the whole trip.
 - **Input #6**: The user is prompted if he wants to run the program again.